VT-BSE3144/bookdown/01-0_Intro.md

 ### Markdown

 Markdown is a document formatting computer language.
 The name markdown comes from html, or HyperText Markup Language, what websites are written in (along with a lot of other languages these days).
-Markdown is meant to be a much more chill version of html, but can also be used to make just about any kind of document from websites to pdfs, PowerPoints, and Word docxs.
+Markdown is meant to be a much more chill version of html, but can also be used to make just about any kind of document from websites to PDFs, PowerPoint, and Word docxs.
 Markdown uses very simple text-based symbols to format text into potentially very attractive and useful documents.

 Markdown is used in many different places these days, but we'll use it in this class to help guide our data analyses.
 Remember: "If you are thinking without writing, you only think you are thinking!" -Leslie Lamport (emphasis my own).
 We will use markdown in the form of Rmarkdown or Quarto files.
 Rmarkdown is a product of Rstudio the company, and holding with the trend of changing names, the newest extended version of Rmarkdown is called Quarto, which really goes beyond R to include any programming language (or many at least).
 We will mostly use Rmarkdown in this class, for now, as most of the materials were developed before Quarto.
 But feel free to experiment with Quarto and I will do the same as I develop new materials.